shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Hey, what’s wrong?”
 Fisher approached her.

-‘Nic stared at the rock across the river.
+‘Nic stared at the rock across the river and pointed.

 “Hmmm… I see.”
 Fisher walked towards the waterfall.
 “Come on, I know a way.”